mrocklin/pymarkdown/README.md

 ### Input

-    Some prose
+    Our documents contain prose with *rich formatting*.

     ```Python
-    # And some code
+    # And code blocks
     >>> x = 1
     >>> x + 1

     >>> 2 + 2*x
-    with wrong results
+    with potentially missing or wrong results
     ```

 Run pymarkdown